magento/devdocs/src/cloud/project/project-upgrade.md

 1. Push to the Staging environment to test in a pre-production environment.

-We strongly recommend upgrading your Production environment _before_ including the upgraded extensions in your site launch process.
+Adobe strongly recommends upgrading your Production environment _before_ including the upgraded extensions in your site launch process.

 {:.bs-callout-info}
 When you upgrade your application version, the upgrade process updates to the latest version of the [Fastly CDN module for Magento 2] automatically.